 This is a known problem associated with Flash and we are waiting patiently for Adobe to fix it.

 For more on this, see: recording to a click/playback

 This may be caused by a Windows registry permission problem with some versions of the Adobe Flash Player plugin.

 To solve this problem, please follow the instructions given in Adobe's knowledge base article on this issue.

 Since UJAM is still in its beta phase, there may be occasional glitches or lags in performance.

 This is a natural part of the development process – rest assured that we are continually working on smoothing out minor issues that arise.
 You can always contact us if you encounter trouble and cannot find the solution in our FAQ.
-Join the discussion on our Community Forum or email us at firstname.lastname@example.org.
+Email us at email@example.com.